iPresh/my-python-challenges/README.md

-Welcome to my coding challenges repository.
+Welcome to my coding challenge repository.

 Here, I hone my Python skills and document the journey as I go.